 Pinecones or Sugar Cones have great texture!

 Let’s begin with something you can probably find outside on the ground.
 The lovely pinecone.
 Pinecones are perfect all season long.
 The color, the texture, and the different sizes allow for all kinds of things.
-Hanging them, putting them in a crock or bowl, add them around the base of a candle, etc. I’ve hung these in front of an antique mirror for extra depth and for the fun of it.
+Hanging them, putting them in a crock or bowl, adding them around the base of a candle, etc. I’ve hung these in front of an antique mirror for extra depth and look.

 Do you have any wildlife that can be displayed?
-Like deer, moose, squirrels, fox, bear, snowy owls, etc.?
-Just think of the whimsy and smiles they’ll bring.
+For example – deer, moose, squirrels, fox, bear, snowy owls, birds, etc. Just think of the whimsy and smiles they bring.
+Display a few around the house then sit back and enjoy.

 Don’t forget about texture.
 All three of the pillows on the sofa are soft and perfect for colder months.
-Throw blankets or quilts are a must and also have great texture.
-Put one across the entire back of the sofa, lay one across an ottoman or down the center of a chair.
-Or put a couple inside a basket next to a chair.
+I feel throw blankets and quilts are a must during winter and also create texture.
+Add one across the entire back of the sofa, lay one across an ottoman or down the center of a chair.
+You can also put a couple of them inside a basket and sit it next to a chair.

 We can’t forget about extra candles!